eclipse-chariott/chariott/intent_brokering/tests/README.md

 # E2E Tests

-The E2E tests are executed using Chariott and the KV App.
+The E2E tests are executed using Intent Brokering and the KV App.
 Test files are suffixed with `e2e.rs`.

 To run the tests, you can either use the CI, or run the tests locally.